uber/hermetic_cc_toolchain/README.md

 Currently zig cache is in `$HOME`, so `bazel clean --expunge` does not clear the zig cache.
 Zig's cache should be stored somewhere in the project's path.

-## Alternative download URLs

-Currently zig is downloaded from [dl.jakstys.lt/zig](https://dl.jakstys.lt/zig/), which is nuts.
-One should provide a way to specify alternative URLs for the zig toolchain.

 ## Toolchain and platform target locations